AndreaGiardini/katacoda-scenarios/yelb/step3.md

 port number that we need.
 Copy the number in the `live` tab and press "Display port"

-If everything went well, you should see the Guestbook application deployed!
+If everything went well, you should see the Yelb application deployed!